agraef/midizap/README.md

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
 However, there are some encodings of feedback messages which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far. midizap offers a special variation of data mode to help decoding such messages.
 We call them *mod translations* (a.k.a.\ "modulus" or "modifier" translations), because they involve operations with integer moduli which enable you to both calculate output from input values in a direct fashion, *and* modify the output messages themselves along the way.

 One important task, which we'll use as a running example below, is the decoding of meter (RMS level) data in the Mackie protocol.
-There, each meter value is represented as a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3).
+There, each meter value is represented as a channel pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3).
 We will show how to map these values to notes indicating buttons on the AKAI APCmini (please check examples/APCmini.midizaprc in the sources for details about this device).
 This involves extracting and mapping the meter values, as well as shifting the target note, which is exactly the kind of operation that mod translations are designed to perform.
 Mod translations aren't limited to this specific use case, however; similar rules will apply to other kinds of "scrambled" MIDI data.

 In its simplest form, the translation looks as follows: